-In his final scenes, Quint exchanges his cap for a dark blue bandanna rolled “DeNiro style” to keep the sweat from his eyes while attempting to breathe life into the Orca’s failing engines.
+In his final scenes, Quint exchanges his cap for a dark-blue paisley cotton bandana rolled “DeNiro-style” to keep the sweat from his eyes while attempting to breathe life into the Orca’s failing engines.
 Again, this choice reflects Quint’s pragmatic nature as a brimmed baseball hat would be a detriment whilst working in the confines of the boat’s cramped engine room.
-Much like his chambray shirt and field jacket, Quint’s bandanna is a hangover from his days fighting in the sweltering Pacific theater on the ill-fated heavy cruiser USS Indianapolis.
+Much like his chambray shirt and field jacket, Quint’s bandana is a hangover from his days fighting in the sweltering Pacific theater on the ill-fated heavy cruiser USS Indianapolis.

 For his footwear, the no-nonsense Quint wisely chose a pair of tan cotton canvas tennis shoes with taupe laces and rubber soles perfect for negotiating wet, slippery decks.
 These shoes, worn with and without his brown socks, have the additional benefit of being easily removed if need arises to abandon ship.
 Quint, a survivor of one tragic wartime boat sinking, certainly remembered that life changing experience in his shoe selection.